ellisvalentiner/homebridge-lennox-icomfort/README.md

    See [CERTIFICATE_EXTRACTION.md](CERTIFICATE_EXTRACTION.md) for detailed instructions.

-4. Set the certificate as an environment variable:
+   Then set the certificate as an environment variable:

    ```bash
    export LENNOX_CERTIFICATE="your-extracted-certificate-here"
    ```

-   Or add it to your Homebridge environment (e.g., in systemd service file or `.env` file).

-5. Configure the plugin in Homebridge UI or `config.json`:
+   And configure:

    ```json
    {